m-edal/normet/docs/autodew.rst

     - **Data Preparation:** The input data is prepared using the `prepare_data` function.
     - **Model Training:** An AutoML model is trained using the specified features, time budget, and other parameters.
     - **Model Statistics:** Model statistics are generated for the testing, training, and all data sets.
-    - **Normalization:** The data is normalized, and decomposed components are extracted.
+    - **normalisation:** The data is normalized, and decomposed components are extracted.
     - **Decomposition:** The decomposed components are calculated, including adjustments for hour, weekday, and other factors.

     **Returns:**